 Galapagos Hawks can be found on all major Galapagos islands, with the notable exceptions of Baltra, Daphne, Floreana, San Cristobal, and North Seymour where they have become extinct.

-Galapagos hawks nest all year round and can be spotted during any month of the year.
+The Galapagos hawk is a permanent resident of the islands.
+They nest all year round and can be spotted during any month of the year.

-Galapagos Hawks are closely related to North America’s red-backed and white-tailed hawks.
-At Galapagos this splendid bird is easily recognisable as it’s the only hawk species at the islands.
+The Galapagos Hawk is closely related to North America’s red-backed and white-tailed hawks.
+At Galapagos, this splendid bird is easily recognizable as it’s the only raptor species on the islands.

-Adults are dark-brown/black in colour, while adolescents are a lighter cream brown to provide camoflage until they grow old enough to protect themselves.
-Like all raptors they have sharp beak and talons, and keen eyesight which make them such feared hunters.
+Adults Galapagos hawks are dark brown/black in color, while adolescents are a lighter cream brown to provide camouflage until they grow old enough to protect themselves.
+Like all raptors they have sharp beaks and talons, and keen eyesight which make them such feared hunters.

-In size a Galapagos Hawk usually weighs between 650 and 850 grams, with an impressive wingspan up to 1.2 meters.
+In size, a Galapagos Hawk usually weighs between 650 and 850 grams, with an impressive wingspan of up to 1.2 meters.
 The female Galapagos hawk is larger than the male, which is in fact a common trait in birds of prey.

-They are highly adaptive birds, capable of nesting on lava shelves, in trees or shrubs, in the highlands or lowlands of Galapagos.
-Despite their adaptability to such a diverse habitat range they remain vulnerable to habitat loss caused by humans or invasive species.
+They are highly adaptive birds, capable of nesting on lava shelves, in trees or shrubs, and in the highlands or lowlands of the Galapagos.
+Despite their adaptability to such a diverse habitat range, they remain vulnerable to habitat loss caused by humans or invasive species.

 Galapagos hawks follow an unusual breeding system known as cooperative polyandry.
 Male hawks are monogamous, but a single female can mate with multiple males during her breeding period.
 The same group of males will then help to raise the chicks and take turns incubating eggs & feeding the hatchlings.